-Due to the risk of spread of this virus, we are unable to allow parents, legal guardians, or visitors to not wear a face mask or face covering.
-If you are unable to wear a face mask or face covering/mask and you believe you should be exempt, please talk to your provider and request an exemption.
-This exemption will not allow you to enter a Children’s Colorado facility/clinic.
-You may also call your child’s clinic to see if telehealth is an option for rescheduling.
+Due to the risk of spread of this virus, we are unable to allow parents, legal guardians or visitors to not wear a face mask or face covering.
+External mask exemptions for caregivers can be reviewed by Children’s Hospital Colorado leadership, but we may not be able to honor the exemption request.
+You may call your child’s clinic to see if telehealth is an option for rescheduling.

 Supporting each other during a difficult time